 Source and more history in this Wikipedia article.

-What's your Dalek worth?
+What's your Dalek worth in 2021?
 Here are some recently sold items.

 |Lego 71238 Dimensions Fun Pack Doctor Who Dalek||09/2021||£10.95|

 |The Dalek Generation Doctor Who Dr Who Briggs Nicholas||09/2021||£4.36|